-The roof ladder extension and various tools supplied with your coach are stored in clips on the walls of one or more of the exterior storage compartments.
+The roof ladder extension and various tools supplied with your coach are stored in one or more of the exterior storage compartments.

 Your model may not be equipped with all items shown and some items may not be available on your model.